dimotsai/agar-mini-map/README.md

 # agar-mini-map
-A mini map which can show your location on agar.io
+A mini map which is able to show your location on agar.io

 ## Installation